htmldev30/SchoolApp/README.md

 **Feb.
 12, 2023**

+- Context Hook for User Authentication.
+(JWT AUTH will be used)
+- Axios initial setup for API requests
 - Setup backend with ExpressJS
 - Changed the UI for form fields
 - UI elements now default to specific set styles